MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2017-02-09-Work-in-Prog.md

 Well, we still use binomial nomenclature, but we have moved far from Linnaeus in our understanding of the relationship of living organisms, and many current scientists advocate a rank-free system.
 This is all true.
 In terms of Darwin and the revolution of evolution, the Linnaean rank-system was able to eventually incorporate evolutionary thinking into its nomenclature and now monophylly or shared-descent is the governing principle that organizes the system.

-It is such that just by using a name, let us just use the most loaded one *Homo sapiens*, you conjure so many ideas.
+Just by using a name, let us just use the most loaded one *Homo sapiens*, you conjure so many ideas.
 You can use this name for man to separate man from beast and the animal, vegetal, and mineral world because we are unique and have our own name.
 You may just as easily conjure up a phylogeny in your mind with man nested within apes as you may imagine a tree with man at the apex as in the *scala naturae*.
-And of course the name comes with a *type species.* For the case of *Homo sapiens* you have the remains of Linnaeus himself as the type.
+And of course the name comes with a *type species.* For the case of *Homo sapiens,* you have the remains of Linnaeus himself as the type.
 You are also speaking in Latin.
 Think about that.
 In two words, you contain, transfer, and transmute past narratives into your present one.
 This is important to consider when we think about our field as communicating new ideas and knowledge more generally.

 # Problematic
 How do we communicated new ideas?
 Peer-reviewed journals, okay.
 But the trend these days is to emphasize what is called science communication, that is communicating science to the public.
 How do we do that?
 Twitter.
 Here, we must be very careful with how we frame our communications, because there is a tendency to frame science within the narrative of "logic based reasoning."
 In short, there is ignorance and through robust data and strong logic we can rid the world of bad ideas.
 But, when ideas become reduced to "this is right" (or "this is more right than before") kinds of arguments, which scientists often fall prey to, it becomes easier for sorting algorithms (our collective brain, e.g. [Cambridge Analytica](https://www.youtube.com/watch?v=n8Dd5aVXLCc) to prevent connecting people with new thought-provoking ideas.
 Our communication is mediated by data-driven analytics that mean to segregate us into echo-chambers.

 ## Twitter and Science Communication
+Let's evaluate how good these media by which we try and communicate science are to perhaps think about ways to optimize our outreach and impact.

 # Treatment
 Our narratives are diverse and wildly appealing, use them.

 ## Climate Change and the Language of Evolution
-Evolution has a million narratives and it seems like climate change is a few.
+Evolution has a million narratives and it seems like climate change has a few?

 # Footnotes